-Collection of top 30 South Indian breakfast recipes.
+Collection of top 30 Popular South Indian breakfast recipes.
 South Indian cuisine is very vast as it comprises of cuisines from the five South Indian states – Tamil Nadu, Telangana, Andhra Pradesh, Kerala and Karnataka.

-Top 30 South Indian breakfast recipes
+30 Best South Indian Breakfast Recipes

 7. Idiyappam recipe – idiyappam also known as nool puttu are string hoppers and a popular breakfast in Kerala. this idiyappam recipe gives you soft and smooth idiyappam which tastes very good with a curry or any side dish of your choice like Veg korma or Mushroom korma or veg stew or Kadala curry.

 12. Akki roti – it is one of the staple breakfast in Karnataka and is made with rice flour and mix veggies.
 Akki rotti makes for a good healthy breakfast.
 You can add veggies of your choice in the dough.
-Another flat bread which is popular in Karnataka cuisine is Jowar roti recipe.
+Another flat bread which is popular in Karnataka cuisine is Jowar roti.

 14. Adai recipe – adai is a delicious protein rich pancake.
 Making adai is very easy. rice and lentils are soaked and then ground to a slightly coarse batter.
 Also unlike Making dosa you don’t need to ferment the batter.

-30. Mysore masala dosa – the recipe is like the mysore masala dosa served in the bangalore and mysore restaurants.
-The mysore masala dosa is spread with a spicy Red chili-garlic red chutney and the potato palya stir fry and served with coconut chutney and Sambar.
+30. Mysore masala dosa – The recipe is like the mysore masala dosa served in the Bangalore and Mysore restaurants.
+The mysore masala dosa is spread with a spicy Red chili-garlic red chutney and the potato palya stir fry and served with coconut chutney and sambar.